 We recognise the importance of taking action to address our indirect emissions and the environmental impacts which result from the procurement and consumption of resources and of travel.
 We will implement measures to meet the standards within the Theatre Green Book, with a focus on action to:

 - become advocates, providing example and leadership for others to take environmental action

 - incorporate environmental sustainability into the creative process; into the stories we tell and how we tell them

 - efficiently manage the consumption and disposal of resources across all operations to:

 - Eliminate, where possible, and reduce waste production

 - Maximise reuse and recycling

-- Assess and implement measures to reduce the impact of business travel and touring
+- reduce the impact of business travel and touring

-As part of this process, we will continue to engage and communicate with colleagues on our approach and our policies through training, internal communications and the Sustainability Group.
-We will also share and build on our experiences and knowledge by engaging with other arts and cultural organisations.
+As part of this process, we will continue to engage and communicate with colleagues on our approach and our policies through training, internal communications and staff.
+We will also share and build on our experiences and knowledge by engaging with other arts, cultural organisations and our audiences.

 Catherine Mallyon, Executive Director